The Foyer Creation Project

 Bottomline, this new space will create a welcoming and non-claustrophobic space for fellowship and connection with new visitors and congregants alike before and after the Sunday worship, as well as the space we need throughout the week for a variety of other functions and outreach events.
 This project is essential not just for now but for growth in the decades to come.

-After becoming established in the city, Sideris has been financially strong largely due to our discipline of saving.
-Each month, we set aside a little more in our “Opportunity Fund,” and over time, that has added up.
-In the past — and especially recently, once moving into this building in Summer 2024 — we’ve used this to fund the following projects:
+After becoming established in the city, Sideris has been financially strong largely due to our congregational generosity and the core discipline of saving.
+Each month, we set aside a little more in our “Opportunity Fund” and over time, that has added up.
+In the past — especially recently, once moving into this building in Summer 2024 — we’ve used this to fund the following big one-off projects:

 • New Windows in classrooms and offices